marco-mart/Not-A-Team/problem.md

 ### 2.1 Context of Product

 We will build the game using the Unity platform.
 We will use Audacity to record the voice of John Smith.
-We will use Adobe to create artwork for the game.
+We will use Adobe to create artwork for the game, including sprites and user interfaces.
 **Context or environment that your product will be in.**

 ### 2.2 Domain Model with Description
 Our domain model will start with our ideas and then learn and implement the syntax.
-Next, we will then put the program together, then start testing our gamee for any bugs.
+Next, we will then put the program together, then start testing our game for any bugs.
 Once our bugs have been fixed and our software is fully operational, we will be finished.
 **Display and describe your domain model.**